babylonlabs-io/finality-provider/docs/finality-provider-operation.md

   - Status changes (`Active`/`Inactive`/`Jailed`)
   - Public randomness commits

+> ⚠️ **Important Note on Keyring Security**:
+The finality provider daemon uses the `--keyring-backend test` which stores keys unencrypted on disk.
+While this is generally not secure, it's necessary for the finality provider service because:

+* The daemon needs to automatically sign and send transactions frequently
+* If transactions stop for too long, the provider gets jailed
+* Using encrypted keystores would require manual password entry after every restart
+* Service availability is critical to avoid jailing

+For other Babylon services that don't require automatic transaction signing, we recommend:
+* Use `os` backend (most secure, uses system keyring)
+* Or use `file` backend (encrypted storage)
+* Never use `test` backend outside of automated services

+We are actively working on implementing more secure keyring solutions that maintain both security and high availability.

 > ⚠️ **Warning**: Security breaches can result in slashing and permanent loss of provider status

 ## Install Finality Provider Binary
 <!-- TODO: check add in the correct tag for the testnet -->